 Kate studied for a PhD at Nottingham with Professor Nadina Lincoln, developing and validating tests to determine driving fitness in people with brain damage resulting from stroke, TBI, Multiple Sclerosis, Parkinson's disease and dementia.
 Since then she has developed her interests in driving and in vocational rehabilitation.

 Kate has worked on numerous applied health research projects, acquiring diverse research skills in the delivery and coordination of randomized controlled trials, using systems methodology to understand and evaluate complex rehabilitation services, consensus development, systematic reviewing and service mapping.

 As rehabilitation interventions are complex and intervention success subject to contextual confounders, her studies adopt mixed methods designs to explore factors affecting trial outcomes, implementation fidelity and barriers and enablers to sustainability.

-NIHR Global Health Research Group Improving Stroke Care in India costed extension (IMPROVIS-ATION) Watkins C et al, 2020 [Awarded £493,000]
+NIHR Global Health Research Group Improving Stoke Care in India costed extension (IMPROVIS-ATION) co-investigator with Watkins et al, 2020 [Awarded £493,000]

-What is the Impact on Patients and Caregivers of a Post-Critical Illness Rehabilitation Class: A Mixed Methods, Feasibility Study?, Douglas E, Booth V, Radford K, Nottingham Hospitals Charitable Trust, 2019 [Awarded £19, 035.37]
+What is the Impact on Patients and Caregivers of a Post-Critical Illness Rehabilitation Class: A Mixed Methods, Feasibility Study?
+Douglas E, Booth V, Radford K, Nottingham Hospitals Charitable Trust, [Awarded £19, 035.37]

 Comparing a REusable LeArning Object With Face-To-FacE Training For Occupational Therapists In Advising On Fitness For Work (CREATE), Coole C, Radford KA, Konstantinidis S, Thomson L, Khan S, Drummond A, College of Occupational Therapists Research Priority Grant 2018, [Awarded £80,000]